neondatabase/website/content/docs/introduction/billing.md

 ### Pricing calculator

-The [Pricing](https://neon.tech/pricing) page on the Neon website provides a [calculator](https://neon.tech/pricing#calc) that allows you to estimate monthly costs based on usage amounts that you provide.
+Neon website provides a [calculator](/calculator) that allows you to estimate monthly costs based on usage amounts that you provide.

 ![Pricing page calculator](/docs/introduction/pricing_page_calculator.png)